-We are partially self-insured for certain losses related to medical insurance, general liability, workers' compensation and auto liability.
+We are partially self-insured for certain losses related to our different lines of insurance coverage including, without limitation, medical insurance, general liability, workers' compensation and auto liability.
 Our liability represents an estimate of the ultimate cost of claims incurred as of the balance sheet date.
 The estimated liability is not discounted and is established based upon analysis of historical data and actuarial estimates.
 Further, we utilize independent actuaries to assist us in establishing the proper amount of reserves for anticipated payouts associated with these self-insured exposures.
 While we believe these estimates are reasonable based on the information currently available, if actual trends, including the severity of claims and medical cost inflation, differ from our estimates, our results of operations could be impacted.